How DIM May Help With Menopause Symptoms

-Finding ways to alleviate menopausal symptoms is challenging.
-There are a variety of processes inside your body that rely on the production and regulation of estrogen.
-When estrogen begins to decrease during the menopausal transition, it has a ripple effect on the systems throughout your body.
-This is when symptoms like hot flashes, mood swings, insomnia, weight gain, and much more occur.
+There are a number of systems inside your body that rely on the production and regulation of estrogen to function normally.
+When your estrogen levels begin to decrease during the menopausal transition, it has a ripple effect on these systems, which can lead to symptoms like hot flashes, insomnia, mood swings, and more.

 What is DIM?

-Diindolylmethane (DIM) is a compound that is naturally generated in the body after the consumption of certain cruciferous vegetables like broccoli, brussels sprouts, and more.
+Diindolylmethane (DIM) is a compound that is naturally generated in the body after the consumption of certain cruciferous vegetables like broccoli and Brussels sprouts.
 When the body consumes these types of vegetables, the stomach acid breaks down particular compounds in them (specifically indole-3-carbinol) and converts them into DIM.
-DIM has a variety of impacts on the body from reducing inflammation to helping lower oxidative stress.
-However, it’s DIM’s impact on the regulation of estrogens that could have the most benefits.
+DIM has a variety of positive impacts on the body, from reducing inflammation to helping lower oxidative stress.
+However, DIM’s impact on the regulation of estrogens may have the most benefits for women in menopause.

 How Does DIM Impact Menopause?

-Menopausal symptoms are caused by the fluctuations and decrease of estrogens that occur during the menopausal transition.
-These 15 common symptoms of menopause can include hot flashes, night sweats, weight gain, mood swings, insomnia, and more.
-When these fluctuations occur, they can affect the health and effective regulation of multiple systems in the body.
-Regulating estrogens more effectively is the key to helping support menopausal symptom relief.
+Menopausal symptoms are caused by the changes to estrogen production that occur during the menopausal transition.
+The common symptoms include hot flashes, night sweats, weight gain, mood swings, and sleeplessness, among others.
+When these estrogen fluctuations occur, they can affect the health and effective regulation of multiple bodily systems, such as the central nervous system and thermoregulation.
+Because of all of this, regulating estrogen more effectively is key to helping support menopausal symptom relief.